50 things you need to know before traveling to Spain

 San Juan de Gaztelugatxe, Basque Country

 #50 Do I need vaccinations to travel to Spain?
 You do not need to take any vaccinations before traveling to Spain.
-However, as in any part of the world, it is advisable to have your anti-tetanus vaccination up to date if you are going to be in contact with nature and the countryside, as well as any other official vaccination program.
+However, as in any part of the world, it is advisable to have your anti-tetanus vaccination up to date if you are in contact with nature and the countryside, as well as any other official vaccination program.

 Recommended Spain Travel Guide Books